kiotoz/kiotoz/README.md

 I'm looking forward to collaborate in projects with this area.
 Whenever we have to take decisions based on data and matematical modelling, I'm on and willing to help.

-- 📫 How to reach me: Feel free to contact me on my e-mail "octmathias@gmail.com" and even here, in gitHub
+- 📫 How to reach me: Feel free to contact me on my e-mail "octmathias@gmail.com" and even here, on gitHub